ZIB-IOL/FrankWolfe.jl/docs/src/reference/5_intersection_problems.md

 Pages = ["alm.jl", "block_coordinate_algorithms.jl"]
 ```

-See [Braun, Pokutta, Weismantel 2023](https://arxiv.org/abs/2212.02933) for more details about the underlying theory.
+See [Beck, Pauwels, Sabach 2015](https://arxiv.org/abs/1502.03716) for more details about the underlying theory.

 ## Index